Harley Jane Kozak: Early life

-Kozak was born Susan Jane Kozak in Wilkes-Barre, Pennsylvania, the daughter of Dorothy (née Taraldsen), a university music teacher, and Joseph Aloysius Kozak, an attorney.
-She has seven older siblings; their father died when she was a year old.
-Kozak was raised in Lincoln, Nebraska.
+Kozak was raised on a farm east of Lincoln, Nebraska.

 Kozak attended the University of Nebraska–Lincoln for three semesters before relocating to New York City, where she worked as a waitress for ten years.
 During this period, she attended New York University's Graduate Acting Program at the Tisch School of the Arts, graduating in 1980.
 Of her name, Kozak has said that "Harley" came from a former boyfriend, who owned a Harley-Davidson motorcycle, and that she liked the nickname, later having her name legally changed.

 Career

 Kozak starred in movies such as The House on Sorority Row (1983), Parenthood (1989), Side Out (1990), Arachnophobia (1990), The Taking of Beverly Hills (1991), Necessary Roughness (1991), All I Want for Christmas (1991), The Favor (1994), Magic in the Water (1995), Unforgivable (1996), and the soap operas Texas (from November 1981 to December 1982 as Brette Wheeler), Guiding Light (from 1983 to 1985 and a one-day voice-over in February 1990, as both Annabelle Sims Reardon and Annabelle's deceased mother, in 1983 flashbacks, Annie Sims) and Santa Barbara (from 1985 to 1986 and again in 1989, as former nun, Mary Duvall McCormick).

 In Santa Barbara, her character died in an accident where a giant neon letter "C" toppled onto her during an argument atop the Capwell hotel.
 Viewers were so angry over Mary's death that they started a letter-writing campaign demanding for her reappearance.
 The show received such a huge number of letters that eventually they admitted their mistake and asked Kozak to come back.
 She declined the offer since she was already working with other projects and she was proud of the unusual way her character had made her exit.
 In February 1989, though, she made a brief return as an angel in Heaven.
 In 1987 Harley received a Soap Opera Digest Award from her role as Mary.
+In 1993–1994, Kozak played Alison Hart, wife of Dave Hart, portrayed by Beau Bridges, on the CBS comedy/western series Harts of the West.